imranhsayed/react-hooks/README.md

   because they can affect other components and can’t be done during rendering.

   * `useEffect`, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes
+  * By default, React runs the effects after every render — including the first render.

 ## How do lifecycle methods correspond to Hooks?